 Benefits

-Early Detecting Bug: It can identify errors early in the development cycle, making them simpler and less costly.
+- Early Detecting Bug: It finds bugs early in the software development life cycle, making them easier and cheaper to fix.

 Challenges

-Resembling Dependencies: Unit tests frequently need to mimic external dependencies, which can be difficult to set up.
+- Resembling Dependencies: Unit tests often require simulating external dependencies, which can be difficult.

 Example